 The options available in the Form Assistant depend on the field you have selected in the form.
 When you set a dynamic value, you will see a yellow placeholder known as a ‘slug’ that shows where the dynamic data will be included.
 If you want to remove the value, just select the slug and delete it.
 For text fields, you can use a combination of static and dynamic data.

-With dynamic values you don’t know for certain that a field or related entity has the value you want to set.
-You can actually set a number of fields to try and set the value and sort them in order using the green arrows.
+With dynamic values, you don’t know for certain that a field or related entity has the value you want to set.
+You can actually set a number of fields to try to set the value and sort them in order using the green arrows.
 If the first field doesn’t have data, the second field will be tried and so on.
-If none of the fields have data, you can specify a default value to be used.
+If none of the fields has data, you can specify a default value to be used.

 The actions that you will apply often depend on conditions.
-Workflow processes provide several ways to set conditions and create branching logic to get the results you want.
-You can check values of the record that the workflow process is running against, any of the records linked to that record with an N:1 relationship, or values within the process itself
+Background workflow processes provide several ways to set conditions and create branching logic to get the results you want.
+You can check values of the record that the background workflow process is running against, any of the records linked to that record with an N:1 relationship, or values within the process itself.